Project Kahu: Upgrade details

 A General Instrument ALR-66 radar warning receiver was installed to detect radar emissions.
-An ALR-39 chaff and flare dispenser, as used by the Royal Australian Air Force (RAAF) on its McDonnell Douglas F/A-18 Hornets, was added.
+An ALE-39 chaff and flare dispenser, as used by the Royal Australian Air Force (RAAF) on its McDonnell Douglas F/A-18 Hornets, was added.
 This compatibility was useful during training exercises in Australia since chaff and flares could be readily sourced from participating RAAF squadrons.
 A new control stick with Hands on Throttle and Stick, consolidating multiple switches was added.
 A glass cockpit with two large cathode ray tube screens, a MIL-STD 1553B databus, Litton Industries LN-93 inertial navigation system were other items of equipment included in the upgrade.

 Parts of the wings were reskinned and the wiring replaced.
 It also received armament upgrades including the ability to fire AIM-9L Sidewinders, AGM-65 Mavericks and GBU-16 Paveway II laser-guided bombs.
 Using advances in miniaturization, it was possible to incorporate these additional electronics items entirely within the fuselage without requiring the use of the dorsal hump.
 The Kahu-modified Skyhawk could be recognized by a blade-like Instrument landing system aerial antenna on the leading edge of the vertical stabilizer.

 A two-seater TA-4K Skyhawk, with the tail code NZ6254, was the first aircraft to be completed and was unveiled to the public on 2 June 1988.
 It subsequently undertook an extensive test programme.
 This was conducted by Flight Lieutenant Steve Moore, who had recently become only the second RNZAF pilot to graduate from the Empire Test Pilot School in the United Kingdom.
 The program was completed in June 1991 when the final aircraft, NZ6202, was returned to No. 75 Squadron.